EnterSub/entersub/README.md

 ## About
-MSc in Computer Science.
-Experience in Data Science and Data Analysis.
+Motivated and responsible Data Analyst.
+Have worked in international companies.
+Won multiple IT competitions.
+M.Sc. in computer science.
+Completed relevant projects and courses in Data Analysis and Machine Learning.
+Proficient in 3 languages.
+Passionate about contributing to company success.

 Some public events and international competitions results: